Release Notes

 November 2024

-New Behaviours on Screen Tabs
+New Behaviours on screen tabs

 To improve clarity and usability, especially for issues with a large number of fields, we now support screen tabs in Behaviours on both Create and Issue views.
 These tabs help organize fields on issue screens into separate, easily navigable sections or tabs, effectively reducing clutter and making it easier to find specific fields.